Laws, Regulations and Annotations

 (b) For purposes of this section, "modified adjusted daily rate" means the modified adjusted rate per annum as defined in subdivision (a) of Section 6591.5 determined on a daily basis by dividing the modified adjusted rate per annum by 365.

 (c) For purposes of this section, "department" means the California Department of Tax and Fee Administration.

 (d) For purposes of this section, "business day" means any day other than a Saturday, Sunday, or any day designated as a state holiday.

-(e) This section shall not apply to any payment made pursuant to a deficiency determination, a determination where no report or return has been filed, or a jeopardy determination issued by the board.
+(e) This section shall not apply to any payment made pursuant to a deficiency determination, a determination where no report or return has been filed, or a jeopardy determination issued by the department.

 (f) This section shall only apply to electronic payments or prepayments of taxes.

 History—Added by Stats.
 2016, Ch.
 264 (AB 2201), in effect January 1, 2017.
 Stats.
 2021, Ch.
 432 (SB 824), in effect January 1, 2022, substituted "department" for "board" in subdivisions (a) and (e), substituted "adjustment" for "oral hearing before the board" after "request for an" in paragraph (a)(3), and substituted "For purposes of this section, 'department' means the California Department of Tax and Fee Administration." for "For purposes of this section, 'board' means the members of the State Board of Equalization meeting as a public body." in subdivision (c).